A Beautiful Partnership: Kaye Harris, Molly the Pony and the Parelli Foundation

 Suddenly, this little pony, who had coped with so much tragedy, became a symbol of hope and possibility.
 In addition to being a survivor of Hurricane Katrina, the story of her injury and success with her prosthetic leg was inspiring to children and adults facing similar mobility issues.
 The hope that Molly instilled in people soon had Molly and Kaye and family travelling throughout the States sharing Molly’s message, “It’s not about what you can’t do – it’s about what you can!” (mollythepony.com)

 But like many who begin the Parelli program, the learning curve can be steep at times.
-Kaye’s busy schedule, coupled with a lifetime of ingrained habits, got in the way of making real progress with the Parelli program.
+Kaye’s busy schedule, coupled with a lifetime of ingrained habits, got in the way of making real progress.
 Over the next few years, Kaye faltered as she attempted to learn and apply the program to the ponies in her life.

 In 2013, Kaye, her husband and son attended the Parelli Horse and Soul Tour held in Lexington, Kentucky.
-Her interest in the Parelli program was re-ignited by the passion and inspiration presented at the tour stop.
-Resolved to continue learning the program, Kaye headed back to Louisiana with a membership to Parelli Connect and some additional equipment and digital education
+Her interest in natural horsemanship was re-ignited by the passion and inspiration presented at the tour stop.
+Resolved to continue learning the program, Kaye headed back to Louisiana with a membership to Parelli Connect and some additional equipment and digital education.

 In late 2014, Kaye contacted the Parelli Foundation to inquire if there was help for someone in her situation.
 With the Foundation’s areas of focus: Therapeutic Horsemanship, Horse Welfare and Youth Horsemanship, Kaye knew that her story touched several of these areas and hoped that the Foundation could provide her with some assistance in accessing the education she was seeking.
 After sharing her story, and making several phone calls to arrange the details, Parelli Professional and 2-Star Instructor Nancy Slater was on her way to Louisiana to lend support to Kaye, her family, her students and her horses.